ABOUT OLIVIA CHAPESKI

 My current primary mount, since I started him under saddle for his then owner in 2005, is an Andalusian gelding named Indro.
 He is entering his second year of Grand Prix and has been the horse of a lifetime.
 Despite being a bit non-traditional in his build, "Rio" has one of the best minds of any horse I've had the opportunity to ride, much less own, and having been his rider since his first time under saddle I feel very privileged to have made this journey with him.
 I'm excited for what the future holds, and am so proud of and thankful to Rio for having helped me earn a sponsorship through Albion.

 Over the years with Rio, Joust, Passado, and many others I have had Champion, Reserve Champion and third place finishes at Training through Grand Prix Levels at the Region 6 and Northwest Championships each year attended, as well as wins and top ten finishes in USDF Year-End and All Breeds Awards with many breeds represented.
 In 2007, my father acquired a locally bred, green Hanoverian mare named Gaudenzia.
 Though initially uneducated, she was an absolute joy to work with, and we finished out the 2008 season as the USDF Training Level Champion Horse of the Year with a median score of 78.4 percent, ninth place USDF First Level Horse of the Year with a median score of 73.9 percent, and AHS USEF Level Overall Champion.
 "Tess" went on to show successfully through 4th level with many national and regional level awards before retiring due to soundness issues.
-She now has a beautiful 2015 filly named Witka, by the Hanoverian Wolkentanz II, and another foal on the way in 2017 by the Andalusian, Patriotico SG, that we have high hopes for!
+She now has a beautiful 2015 filly named Witka, by the Hanoverian Wolkentanz II, and a 2017 filly named Brontide by the Andalusian, Patriotico SG, that we have high hopes for!